Yarn. Without it, a hook is useless. Of you’re a beginner, what do you choose?

 You want flexibility in the yarn if you’re going to make a sweater.
-If it’s a cardigan, this isn’t so important, but both need to be able to hold their shape.
+If it’s a cardigan, this isn’t so important, but both need to hold their shape.
 Consider the season you want to wear it in, too.

 What Is The Best Yarn For Crochet Blankets?

-Make sure it’s soft yarn.
-I can’t stress the importance of this enough!
+Make sure it’s soft.
+I can’t stress the importance enough!
 Crochet blankets are for snuggling underneath.
-Make sure it’s soft, cuddly, and warm.
+Ensure it’s soft, cuddly, and warm.

-Larger crochet patterns for blankets can be expensive because thicker ones cost more, so keep your budget in mind.
+Larger crochet patterns for blankets are expensive because super bulky yarn costs more, so keep your budget in mind.

 Though baby blankets won’t have this problem, as they have to be lightweight.
-If you’re making one of these, be sure they can handle machine washing/
+If you’re making one of these, be sure they handle machine washing.

-Often, a company has lines of products designed for blankets in their softness and quality.
+Often, a company has lines of products (usually chenille style yarn) designed for blankets in their softness and quality.

 What Size Of Yarn Is Best For Beginners Of Crocheting?

 Thick but not cumbersome, so it’s easier to handle and not so fiddly.
-You want a medium thickness soft yarn that’s sport, DK, medium weight, or worsted weight.
+You want a medium thickness soft yarn.

 Can I Crochet With Knitting Yarn?

 Yes, of course!
 There’s no such thing as yarn specifically and only for knitting.
-You can use any yarn for both.
-Except crochet thread can’t be used for knitting, as it’s too fine for knitting needles.
+Use any yarn for both.
+Except crochet thread, as it’s too fine for knitting needles.

 Things To Remember When Choosing The Best Crochet Yarn

-Care Instructions – Washing instructions vary significantly from one yarn to the next.
+- Care Instructions – Washing instructions vary significantly from one yarn to the next.
 Sometimes you need it to be machine washable.
-Make sure you read the label carefully to help you decide.
+Read the yarn label carefully.

-Dye Lot – If you’re making a large project all in the same color, you’ll want to buy all from the same dye lot.
-Then there won’t be slight differences in the colors.
+- Dye Lot – If you’re making a large project all in the same color, you’ll want to buy all from the same dye lot.

-Price – This can vary greatly depending on many factors, from the fiber to weight, to the company, and more.
+- Price – This varies depending on many factors, from the fiber to weight, to the company, and more.
 Cotton, acrylic, and wool yarn are the best choices for beginners because they’re more affordable.

-Texture – Smooth and soft yarn with an even texture are best because textured and novelty yarns are hard to use.
+- Texture – Smooth yarn with an even texture are best because textured and novelty yarns are hard to use for crochet beginners.

-Yardage – The amount of yarn in one ball, usually the more there is, the more expensive it is.
-It’s to help you tell how many balls you need for one project.
+- Yardage – The amount of yarn in one ball, usually the more there is, the more expensive it is.
+It tells how many balls you need for one yarn crafts project.